What is PRT?

 Qualifications to Provide PRT Therapy

 Practitioners of PRT typically need special certification beyond their training and licensing.
 Most PRT providers attain at least a master’s degree in counseling, psychology, education, ABA, or therapy.
 Five levels of PRT certification can be obtained.
 Currently, our Director Adair has obtained certification at Level II (First Words).

-Our Directors are currently under distance training for the DTT model, which is the original foundational model of ABA and may be appropriate for children of certain ages or learning certain skills.
+Our director has completed 15 hours of distance training for the DTT model, which is the original foundational model of ABA and may be appropriate for children of certain ages or learning certain skills.
+We apply DTT techniques only occasionally, as we believe that learning is best through naturalistic means.